Have you visited the popular Kalanggaman Island in Leyte?

 My husband (the ever time-lapse lover that he is) patiently waited at the Life Guard’s Station to capture that amazing moment with our camera.
 Thankfully we were able to charge our gadgets beforehand.

 Aside from the island’s natural beauty, the local tourism has also provided some water activities for everyone with a fee.
-This includes, Scuba Diving, Snorkelling, Wall Climbing, Surf Up Paddle and Kayaking.
+This includes, Scuba Diving, Snorkeling, Wall Climbing, Surf Up Paddle and Kayaking.

 We left with the 9AM group the following morning.
 I know, I know, pretty early, right?
 But, there we were.